opsi-org/python-opsi/README.md

 ``apt-get install lsb-release python3-twisted python3-magic python3-crypto python3-newt python3-pampy python3-openssl python3-mysqldb python3-sqlalchemy iproute duplicity lshw python3-dev``

-For installing further depedencies on your system we also recommend to install the header files for Python, librsync and to test the SQLite-backend we also need apsw.
+For installing further depedencies on your system we also recommend to install the header files for Python and librsync.

 This can be done with:
-``apt-get install build-essential python3-dev librsync-dev python3-apsw``
+``apt-get install build-essential python3-dev librsync-dev``

 ## Building